GreedYLearner1146/HELA-VFA/README.md

 ## Preliminary Results (For miniImageNet) ##

-The selected methods (in the paper) are evaluated on the miniImageNet and are based on the approaches by Roy et.al. `FeLMi : Few shot Learning with hard Mixup' [1].
+The selected methods (in the paper) are based on the approaches by Roy et.al. `FeLMi : Few shot Learning with hard Mixup' [1].
 For the tabulated results on CIFAR-FS, tieredImageNet and FC-100, please see our original conference paper.
 The respective codes for the other datasets may be available in the future.
 The few-shot evaluation utilized are the 5-way-1-shot and 5-way-5-shot approach.

 | Method | 5-way-1-shot (%) | 5-way-5-shot (%) |
 | ------ | ------| ------|